 The carrier board allows for rapid and accurate assembly of the OpenCTD control unit.
+Your carrier board should be labeled OpenCTD rev 7c.
+The color of the board may vary.

-Figure 6: OpenCTD Carrier Board.
-Left: topside of the board.
-Right: bottom of the board.
+Figure 11: OpenCTD Carrier Board.
+Topside of the board..

-1. Slot the female headers on the top of the carrier board in the pins in the box labeled Adalogger.
-You may need to trim the strip of female headers down to size using flush cutters so that the number of posts match the number of pins in the carrier board.

-- One way to align the pins is to is to plug the male headers from the Adalogger M0 into the female headers and to assemble the carrier board with the headers in position with both boards to ensure alignment. - 2.
+- 1. Slot the female headers on the top of the carrier board in the pins in the box labeled Adalogger.
+You may need to trim the strip of female headers down to size using flush cutters so that the number of posts match the number of pins in the carrier board. - One way to align the pins is to is to plug the male headers from the Adalogger M0 into the female headers and to assemble the carrier board with the headers in position with both boards to ensure alignment. - 2.
 Solder the female headers for the Adalogger M0 to the carrier board, starting with the four corners to hold them in place. - 3.
 Slot the female headers on the underside of the carrier board in the pins in the box labeled DS3231. - 4.
 Solder the female headers for the DS3231 Real-time Clock (RTC) to the underside of the carrier board. - 5.
 Low-profile headers make it easier to remove the SD card from the Adalogger M0.
 Slot the low-profile female headers on the top of the carrier board in the pins in the box labeled Atlas EC EZO. - 6.
 Solder the low-profile female headers for the Atlas EC EZO to the top of the carrier board. - 7.
 Insert the JST 7-pin connector to the underside of the custom carrier board, ensure that the slot in the plastic connector housing is facing away from the board. - 8.
 Solder the JST connector to the underside of the custom carrier board in the pin row labeled J4. - ALTERNATIVE: if you were unable to source a JST connector, you can solder straight- or right-angle female headers to the 8-pin strip directly adjacent to the JST connector pins in the pin row labeled J3.
 This will allow you to build a simpler, but less reliable connection between the sensors and the control board. - 9.
 Using the flush cutters, snip down any protruding pins so that they sit flush with the solder joint. - 10.
 Solder the 10 kOhm and 4.7 kOhm resistors to their corresponding slots on the topside of the custom carrier board.
 You may need to use pliers to pull the resistors through such that they lie flat on the carrier board.
-Resistors can be inserted in either direction. - The color code for a 10 kOhm resistor is Brown, Black, Orange, Gold. - The color code for a 4.7 kOhm is Yellow, Purple, Red, Gold.
+Resistors can be inserted in either direction.

-- To make it easier to solder the resistors, fold the legs down so that they hold the resistors in position on the board. - 11.
-Using the flush cutters, trim down the protruding legs of the resistors so that they sit flush with the solder joint.
+- The color code for a 10 kOhm resistor is Brown, Black, Orange, Gold. - The color code for a 4.7 kOhm is Yellow, Purple, Red, Gold. - To make it easier to solder the resistors, fold the legs down so that they hold the resistors in position on the board. - 11.
+Using the flush cutters, trim down the protruding legs of the resistors so that they sit flush with the solder joint. - 12.
+Solder the 3-pin toggle switch to the pins labeled J2 on the topside of the carrier board.
+Trim the excess pins from the underside.